WFU-HPC/deac-docs/source/cluster-sla.rst

 Research Group Baseline (:math:`\mathbf{U_{\mathrm{Grp}}}`)
 -----------------------------------------------------------
-* Expected baseline monthly utilization is the computational workload that each research group on the DEAC Cluster should expect to use at no cost to them.
+* Expected baseline monthly utilization is the computational workload that each research group on the DEAC Cluster should expect to be able to use at no cost to them.
 * The research group baseline utilization (:math:`U_{\mathrm{Grp}}`) is calculated by multiplying the ratio of IS investment (:math:`\mathbf{I_{\mathrm{IS}}}`) vs Total investment (:math:`\mathbf{I_{\mathrm{Total}}}`) times the by the maximum utilization possible (:math:`\mathbf{U_{\mathrm{MAX}}}`), divided by the number of active groups using the cluster.

     * External research groups are counted by one of the following largest common denominators: department level, center, or consortium.